 The Company's Board is currently comprised of seven directors.
 As set out in the table under the heading Election of Directors above, all seven of the current directors are proposed to be nominated for election at the Meeting.
-The Board considers that six of the seven current directors (Messrs.
-Zimmer, Stypula, Carter, Njegovan, Bennett and Ms. St-Germain) as independent in accordance with the definition of "independence" set forth in National Instrument 52-110 - Audit Committees ("NI 52-110").
-Mr. Evans is not considered independent by virtue of the fact that he was formerly the Secretary, Treasurer and Chief Financial Officer of the Company until retiring from these positions effective November 1, 2017.
-Accordingly, the Board considers that a majority (86%) of the directors are independent.
+On February 17, 2023, Messrs.
+Altmann and Marún were appointed to the Board pursuant to a strategic investment by Ccori Apu S.A.C. and Messrs.
+Carter and Stypula resigned from the Board concurrently with their appointments.
+The Board considers that all seven current directors (100%) are independent in accordance with the definition of "independence" set forth in National Instrument 52-110 - Audit Committees ("NI 52-110").

-Name of Director Participation in Other Reporting Issuers as a Director Rick Zimmer Capstone Mining Corp.
-Alexco Resources Corp. and DLP Resources Ltd. James Stypula DLP Resources Ltd. Kenneth M. Carter None Robert A. Evans None Don Njegovan Cornish Metals Inc. (formerly Strongbow Exploration Inc.), DLP Resources Ltd. Bill Bennett Kutcho Copper Corp., Eagle Plains Resources Ltd., DLP Resources Ltd. and Libero Copper & Gold Corp.
+Name of Director Participation in Other Reporting Issuers as a Director

+Stephen Altmann High Tide Resources and Avidian Gold

+Bill Bennett Kutcho Copper Corp., Eagle Plains Resources Ltd., DLP Resources

+Ltd. and Libero Copper & Gold Corp.

+Indi Gopinathan None

+José Marún None

+Don Njegovan Cornish Metals Inc. (formerly Strongbow Exploration Inc.), DLP

+Resources Ltd.

 Andree St-Germain Osisko Mining Inc.

+Rick Zimmer DLP Resources Ltd.